 No. You may view documents through the "Document Search" described below without creating an eFiling System account, but you will not be able to view the "status" of the docket through this method.

-On the right-hand side of the Hearings page, under the Hearings eFiling System header, click on the "Document Search" link.
+On the right-hand side of the Hearings page, in the Public Tools box, click on the "Document Search" link: